 Judging the Dachshund by Dan Harrison

 After the two Winners classes have been done, I bring in the Best of Variety competition and again set them up and have a look see at the quality that is there.
-After a look, I send them all around to the table where I start looking at the Specials, one at a time, on the table.
+After a look, I send all of them around to the table where I start looking at the Specials, one at a time, on the table.
 Still looking for the same things (front, neckset, topline, underline, croup and soundness), I start looking at each one on the table, looking for good things that are more apparent up close.
 I then send each one up and down and then around to the end of the line, watching for that perfect outline and the correct structure that we all seek with each new dog.
 After I work the Winners again, I look up and down the line, searching for the qualities that are so necessary in the Breed.
 Then, I send each one around by himself, looking again for the perfect outline.
 After working each dog, I may send a few more around and compare them with each other before I make my decision.
+As I said earlier, the concept of Standard or Miniature should not be what we are think of at this time.
+Think of the Dachshund as a whole dog, not a Size or Coat, and truly pick out the best Dachshund you have to be a winner at the Dog Show.
+As a Judge, that is how you show the Fancy how much you know what is important about the Breed.

 At that point, I put my BV at the head of the line, the BW right behind him/her and the BOS behind the BW.
 After him, I add the Select Dog and Select Bitch if I decide any are worth the effort.
 Sending the whole class around, I soon point to BV, BW and BOS with Select Dog and Bitch following immediately.